application-research/estuary-docusaurus/legacy/tutorial-get-an-api-key.md

 # Quickstart Guide

-We're excited to have you try out Estuary!
-Estuary is a reliable way to upload public data onto [Filecoin](https://filecoin.io) and pin it to [IPFS](https://ipfs.io/).
+We're excited to have you try out Pin.Storage!
+Pin.Storage is a reliable way to upload public data onto [Filecoin](https://filecoin.io) and pin it to [IPFS](https://ipfs.io/).

-For more information on what Estuary is, visit our [home page](https://estuary.tech).
-If you are a developer looking to use Estuary, continue through this quickstart guide.
+For more information on what Pin.Storage is, visit our [home page](https://pin-storage-web.vercel.app/).
+If you are a developer looking to use Pin.Storage, continue through this quickstart guide.

 Questions?
 Visit the [FAQ](/docs/FAQ) or reach out to us on [Slack](https://filecoin.io/slack)!